 Here are just a few cultural celebrations in Asia that you won’t want to miss!

-Holi, festival of colours, India
+Holi, the festival of colours, India

 Holi is a Hindu festival in India, more affectionately known as the Festival of Colours.
 This vibrant and energetic two-day celebration of love, colour and fertility takes place in February/March and marks the arrival of spring.
 In a grand display of the triumph of good over evil, massive crowds of merrymakers toss a kaleidoscope of colourful powders into the air, which coats everyone in a rainbow glow.
 Holi is also said to commemorate the enduring love between Lord Krishna and Radha.